kuroyukiasuna/b-tree/README.md

 ```

 ### Logical replication (NEW!)
 You can host btrees with ```replication_worker``` to stream changes from a publisher tree to one or more subscriber trees.
-The CDC stream is based on WAL files.
+The CDC stream is based on WAL files, which makes all subscribers crash resilient.

 Example:
 ```